w3f/polkadot-legacy-spec/spec.md

 ]
 ```

-`parachain_index` is the unique identifier for this parachain. `egress_queue_roots` is the array of roots of the egress queues.
-Many/most entries may be empty if the parachain has little outgoing communication with certain other chains. `balance_uploads` is the set of `AccountID` account identifiers and `U256` positive balance deltas that represent the balances that should be unlocked on the relay chain (since the DOTs have been made unavailable on the parachain itself).
+- `parachain_index` is the unique identifier for this parachain.
+- `egress_queue_roots` is the array of roots of the egress queues.
+Many/most entries may be empty if the parachain has little outgoing communication with certain other chains.
+- `balance_uploads` is the set of `AccountID` account identifiers and `U256` positive balance deltas that represent the balances that should be unlocked on the relay chain (since the DOTs have been made unavailable on the parachain itself).

 # Transaction routing

 Importantly, the relay-chain validators do almost nothing regarding transaction routing.
 All heavy-lifting in terms of tracking egress (outgoing) queues is done by collators.

 For each block of each parachain, there exists a set of outgoing messages to each other parachain.
-If no state-transition happened for the parachain, then this set will be empty.
+If no S-T happened for the parachain, then this set will be empty.

 For parachain `P` sending a message to parachain `Q`, at block number `B` we can say `chain[B].parachain[P].egress[Q]` represents this queue.
 If, for whatever reason, `Q` does not process this queue, then the items are not somehow forwarded or copied into `chain[B + 1].parachain[P].egress[Q]` rather this is a separate queue altogether, describing the output messages resulting from `P`'s block `B + 1`.
 In this case, when validating a candidate for `Q` after block `B`, the egress queues from `B` will need to be managed in the validation logic.